Mayankcnz/WebApplication-Node.js-MongoDB-Javascript-/README.md

 Get your Facebook client id and secret from the [Facebook developers page](https://developers.facebook.com) after you register an application.

 Session secret should be a randomly generated string.

+## How our system works

+### Home page

+The home page has a image slider of the 4 most recently updated products.
+Below it are the 4 newest products.
+There is a sidebar on the left that make searching for products easier.

+The navigation bar has a login button dropdown that allows you to create an account, login with email, or login with Facebook.
+The search bar searches products based on name or description.
+There is a button to access your cart when you are logged in.

+### About page

+The about page has some information about ShoeShop and some images of the shop as well as some legal stuff.

+### Products page

+The products page lists all the products that meet the search/filter criteria (defined in the url querty parameters).
+The sidebar is the same filtering that the home page has.
+Here you can add items to your cart as well.

+### Individual product page

+Here you can see more details about the product.
+Stock is shown and will only be shown when the product is available.
+Same with the add to cart button.

+### Forgot password pages

+You can reset your password which will send an email to the provided email if the user account exists.
+You can click on the link to reset your password, where you will be prompted to choose a new password.

+## Division of work

+### Jeffrey
+- front end
+- stylesheets
+- seed file

+### Luke
+- server side routing
+- authentication
+- database models
+- hosting
+- other server side setup
+- project structure

+### Mayank
+- database models
+- front end
+- cart
+- client side javascript
+- stylesheets
+- other server side setup

+## REST Interace

+## Error Handling

+We always ensure that all database queries are executed and do not error out.
+We use promises that mongoose outputs to ensure this and render an error page if an error occurs.

+We have some client side validation to ensure that our ajax requests are valid and do not error out.
+We send a JSON object with the `error` field set if there is an error which we catch client side.

+We always log our server side errors through Winston.js into an error log file.

+## Database design

+We use mongodb for our database.

+We have 3 tables. `products`, `orders`, and `users`.
+The products table stores all the product documents as defined in `models/product.js`, orders and users are defined similarly.

+The user password is hashed and salted using `bcrypt`.

+### Database access code

+We have `src/db.js` which connects to the database and exports the database connection.
+The connection is used in each of the models folder.
+The database connection is set up when the server starts.
+The server will not start unless a database connection is obtained.
+The documents are retrieved by directly calling the functions from the specified mongoose model.